-- Ensure the camp remains clean, and that park visitors clean-up after themselves.
+- Ensure the camp remains tidy, and that park users clean-up after themselves

-- Provide instructions and Nature Trust envelopes to park visitors for cabin fees.
+- Provide Nature Trust envelopes and instructions to park visitors for cabin fee submissions

-- A $400. portion of the cost of a flight in to camp.
+- A $400.00 portion of the cost of their flight to camp

 In exchange for the duties listed above, BC Parks will:

-- Share cost of a flight in and out of the park
+- Share the cost of the flights in and out of the park

-- Provide a fully equipped cabin, free of charge, in Coldfish Lake camp.
+- Provide a fully-equipped accommodation cabin, free of charge, in Cold Fish Lake Camp

-The flight into camp is shared by park staff and equipment and at camp an orientation is provided for the selected hosts when they go into the park, instructing them on the use and maintenance of the water system, propane fridge and stove, fire pump, use of the satellite phone, CHECK IN\OUT system, woodstoves, and all other duties or equipment expected to be used.
+The flight into camp is typically shared by park staff and equipment.
+Once at camp an orientation is provided for the hosts, instructing them on the use and maintenance of the water system, propane fridge and stove, fire pump, the satellite phone, check in/out system, woodstoves, and all other duties or equipment expected to be used.

-- Available to commit to three to four week sessions for dates in July, August and September.
+- Available to commit to a 4-week term for dates in either July, August, or September

 - Pleasure Craft Operators certificate

-- Pets are not allowed in the Park Host cabin or other public structures.
-Please find alternate accommodation for your pets.
+- Pets are not allowed in the public structures at Cold Fish Lake Camp, and must be under direct control at all times – please find alternate accommodation for your pets

 Park Hosts must supply the following items for their stay: